YuhBoyMatty/svenint/README.md

 ### Console Variables/Commands
 Type in the console the following command: `sc_print_cvars all`.
-The command above will print information about each ConVar/ConCommand that belongs to the mod.
-Use the console command `help <cvarname>` to get detailed information about the given cvar/cmd.
+The command will print information about each ConVar/ConCommand that belongs to the mod.
+Use the console command `sc_help <cvarname>` to get detailed information about a given cvar/cmd.

 For example, you can bind auto jump feature: 'bind F3 sc_autojump'